kcaliskan/advanced-js/5-prototypal-inheritance/1-prototypal-inheritance.md

 ![prototypal-inheritance-1](../img/prototypal-inheritance-1.png)

-1. Inheritance is an oject getting access to the properties and methods of another object.
+1. Inheritance is an object getting access to the properties and methods of another object.

 2. We can see that prototypal inheritance: